Interstate 35 in Oklahoma

 Interstate 35 (I-35), in the US State of Oklahoma, runs from the Red River at the Texas border to the Kansas state line near Braman for a length of 236 mi.
-I-35 has one spur route in the state, I-235 in the inner city of Oklahoma City.
+I-35 has one auxiliary route in the state, I-235, in the inner city of Oklahoma City.
+A second auxiliary route, I-335, is the designation for the Kickapoo Turnpike, although it will not meet I-35 until the southern extension of the turnpike to a junction with I-35 in Purcell is built.
+Excluding the Panhandle, I-35 forms the informal bisector for central Oklahoma, and along with US 81/US 283 in western Oklahoma and US 69/US 75 in the eastern portion, it provides one of the main north-south corridors through the state.

 Route description

 I-35 enters Oklahoma with U.S. Highway 77 (US-77) on a bridge over the Red River in Love County, south of Thackerville.
 US-77 splits off at exit 1 (Red River Road) but parallels the Interstate for its entire length in Oklahoma.
 I-35 maintains a near–due north–south course through Love and Carter counties.
 I-35 provides four exits to Ardmore.
 After leaving Ardmore, it has a brief concurrency with State Highway 53 (SH-53) and enters Murray County and the Arbuckle Mountains.
 I-35 then passes through Garvin County and the county seat of Pauls Valley.
 North of exit 79 (SH-145), I-35 enters McClain County.
 There, it passes through Purcell and Goldsby.

 SH-9 joins the Interstate crossing over the Canadian River into Cleveland County, after which it splits off again.
 It then serves as a major urban Interstate in Norman and Moore.
 Between Norman and Moore, US-77 joins the Interstate again.
 It then enters Oklahoma City and Oklahoma County near milepost 120.
 Near downtown, I-35 splits off the mainline (which becomes I-235/US-77) and runs concurrent with I-40 for 1 mi before splitting off to the north again.
 I-44 then joins I-35 between mileposts 133 and 137.
 In Edmond, US-77 joins the Interstate yet again.

 At milepost 146, I-35 enters Logan County.
 It serves Guthrie at exit 153 (South Division Street), where US-77 splits off, and at exit 157 (SH-33/East Noble Avenue).
 The Interstate then crosses the Cimarron River into Payne County and enters Noble County shortly thereafter.
 It provides two exits to Perry and serves as the western terminus of the Cimarron Turnpike (US-412).
 After providing access to Tonkawa and Blackwell in Kay County, it crosses into Kansas, becoming the Kansas Turnpike.